micropython/micropython/docs/wipy/general.rst

 into standard mode: the ``boot.py`` file will be executed first, then ``main.py`` will run.

-You can override this boot sequence by pulling ``GPIO28`` **up** during reset.
+You can override this boot sequence by pulling ``GPIO28`` **up** (connect it to the 3v3 output pin) during reset.
 The heart beat LED will flash slowly 3 times to signal that safe boot is being requested, and then 3 more times quickly to let you know that safe boot is going to be performed.
 While safe booting, the WiPy runs the factory firmware and skips the execution of ``boot.py`` and ``main.py``.
 This is useful to recover from any crash situation.

 The heart beat LED
 ------------------